-In addition, there are several thrift stores in the Tri-Cities where the proceeds from sales are used to support community services.
+In addition, there are several thrift stores in the Tri-Cities area where the proceeds from sales are used to support community services.
 These thrift stores rely on donations of sellable goods and volunteers to help run the stores.

 Prior to closing in 2010, the Volunteer Center of Benton and Franklin Counties coordinated the volunter/donation needs over 200 organizations and had over 5,000 volunteers.
 Today, some of these organizations are seeking help through online volunteer solutions such as VolunteerMatch.org and JustServe.org.

 Contact the Webmaster if you are a nonprofit organization in Benton or Franklin County that would like a listing on this page or to have your listing updated.

 - Alzheimer's Association